hellpig/waffle-generator-and-optimal-solver/README.md

 The word lengths must be an odd number larger than 1.
 Note that 5-letter words use a better word list, but the list only has 5-letter words.
 The word list used for other sizes has lowercase English words of all lengths.

 Next steps...
 * Other shapes?
 I believe the whole idea of a waffle is to have maximal shared letters given a word size without having parallel words "touch".
 A 3-letter word square waffle could be made with two words (it would be a plus sign), but two words do not have maximal shared letters so would be very boring (I suppose a yellow in the center spot would be a curiosity).
 I suppose that 4-letter words could make 4-word square waffles in various ways, and it would not be hard to modify my code to handle this, but I have never seen these.
 If I were to do another shape, it might be [this](https://wafflegame.net/royale), though I would think that a 5-letter-word by 7-letter-word rectangle, which my code can already solve, would be more interesting!
-I suppose I could consider waffles where parallel words "touch" by having a 4×4 block of 16 words.
-There are no longer non-shared location on the board, but that's okay I guess!
 * Prove that swapToTwoGreens() is safe!